 Students studying visual arts are encouraged to challenge their own creative and cultural expectations and boundaries.
 This is done through the exploration across local, regional, national, and international contexts.
 Students develop practical, inquiry, investigative and reflective skills, alongside creative application skills.

-GHIS offers a pre-IB preparatory program for 10th graders who would like to join the IB Diploma Programme in grades 11 and 12.
-The 10th graders are mostly day students, with an opportunity to board for those living farther away.
-The program prepares them to live in a diverse community with peers from all over the world.
-Acceptance to the IBDP is not automatic, but depends on students achieving strong grades and developing the study skills, work ethic, and personal attitude they need to be successful in grades 11 and 12.
+GHIS offers a pre-IB preparatory program for 10th graders for local stuents who would like to join the IB Diploma Programme in grades 11 and 12.
+The 10th graders are mostly day students, with a opportunity to board for those living farther away.
+Acceptance to the IBDP is not automatic, but depends on students achieving strong grades and developing the study skills, work ethic, and attitude they need to be successful in grades 11 and 12.
 All classes are taught in English.

 Dates for the 2021-2022 academic year can be found on the Academic Calendar.
 All plans are subject to change based on current conditions; please check back frequently.